crescentheaded/crescentheaded/README.md

 # hello dear visitor ヾ(๑╹◡╹)ﾉ"

-this ~~social network profile~~ github page is dedicated to the consequences of talking to computers.
+this ~~social network profile~~ github page is dedicated to the consequences of talking to computers

 ## — whose talking?
-*my* talking. i’ve never been good at maintaining carbon-based living form, but it seems like **interacting with technology brings me *genuine* joy**.
+*my* talking. i’ve never been good at maintaining carbon-based living form, but it seems like **interacting with technology brings me *genuine* joy**

 ## — ok, so what are you doing exactly?
-lately I’ve been learning to **develop *software* using [swift](https://www.swift.org/about/) programming language**.
+lately I’ve been learning to **develop *software* using [swift](https://www.swift.org/about/) programming language**

 even though i got mathematics and no fear of machines in the background, this is only the beginning of my creational journey!